 - Lower back pain and other stress injuries — Construction workers are forced to complete the same physically demanding task over and over for years.
 Over time, this constant moving, lifting, and bending can cause an incredible amount of stress on your back, knees, and other joints, resulting in a lifetime of pain and in some instances, mobility issues.

-- Extreme heat and cold injuries — Construction workers are often required to work outside all year long, exposing themselves to the elements and extreme weather conditions.
+- Extreme heat and cold injuries — Construction workers are often required to work outside all year, exposing themselves to the elements and extreme weather conditions.
 Workers may experience frostbite or heat stroke injuries, resulting in loss of digits, hypothermia, or an increased risk of a stroke or heart attack if not properly treated.

-When construction workers are injured on the job, they deserve financial compensation to help them pay for medical bills and care for their families.
+When construction workers are injured on the job, they deserve financial compensation to help them pay medical bills and care for their families.
 Many injuries require extensive medical care and may prevent workers from returning to the job for weeks, months, or even years.
 You shouldn’t have to suffer financially because of someone else’s negligence.
 Contact an Oklahoma construction accident lawyer at Abel Law Firm today and take the first step in protecting your rights and future by calling (405) 239-7046.